percona/pg_tde/documentation/docs/faq.md

 ## I use disk-level encryption.
 Why should I care about TDE?

-Encrypting hard drive encrypts all data, system and application files that are there.
+Encrypting a hard drive encrypts all data including system and application files that are there.
 However, disk encryption doesn’t protect your data after the boot-up of your system.
 During runtime, the files are decrypted with disk-encryption.

 TDE focuses specifically on data files and offers a more granular control over encrypted data.
 It also ensures that files are encrypted on disk during runtime and when moved to another system or storage.

+Consider using TDE and storage-level encryption together to add another layer of data security

 ## Is TDE enough to ensure data security?